jslopes8/terraform-aws-organizations-policy/README.md

 - sid (Optional) - An ID for the policy statement.
 - effect (Optional) - Either "Allow" or "Deny", to specify whether this statement allows or denies the given actions.
 The default is "Allow".
 - actions (Optional) - A list of actions that this statement either allows or denies.
-For example, ["ec2:RunInstances", "s3:*"].
 - not_actions (Optional) - A list of actions that this statement does not apply to.
-Used to apply a policy statement to all actions except those listed.
 - resources (Optional) - A list of resource ARNs that this statement applies to.
-This is required by AWS if used for an IAM policy.
 - principals (Optional) - A nested configuration block (described below) specifying a resource (or resource pattern) to which this statement applies.
 - condition (Optional) - A nested configuration block (described below) that defines a further, possibly-service-specific condition that constrains whether this statement applies.